gustavohdab/ignite-lab-design-system/README.md

 In addition to React, Storybook and Figma, we use TypeScript, Vite, Tailwind, Radix-ui, Clsx, and we also had experience with a Workflow (CI/CD) for automatic self-deploying of any future updates/changes to the code, for the Storybook. <br>

-## Technologies and tools used
+## Technologies and tools used.
 - Figma
 - TypeScritp
 - Tailwind
 - Storybook
+- Storybook addons (a11y) for easily Acessibility.
-- Reactjs
+- React
 - Radix-ui
 - Clsx
 - Workflows with yml.
 (CI/CD)